Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 You can’t read everything, but you can stay up with what is going on in your area.
 Choose what you read carefully and don’t hesitate to eliminate unimportant items in your current pile.

-79. TMI (Too Much information)
+79. TMI (Too Much Information)

 Sometimes you can drown in information that comes from all parts of the company and which are all considered important.
-For every report that you receive regularly, ask yourself 1) what is the purpose and whether the report is relevant with respect to that; 2) how much time does it take to write and be read; and 3) will you be able to reach your goal with less information and what sort of information is vital.
+For every report that you receive regularly, ask yourself 1) what is the purpose and whether the report is relevant to that; 2) how much time does it take to write and be read, and 3) will you be able to reach your goal with less information and what sort of information is vital.

 80. Good enough is good enough